 Most of it is excellent.
 But we are no longer isolated Baptists, we have become one segment of the orchestra that plays on God’s platform along with many others.

 It is better — much better.
-It is wonderful and I hope you will shout hoorah, (hallelujah will also do) and even our Baptist standard “Praise God” is fine.
+It is wonderful and I hope you will shout hoorah, hallelujah will also do and even our Baptist standard “Praise God” is fine.

 But it means one very significant thing.